 Frontend frameworks statistics

-The decision for which framework to use should not be based on their popularity but rather on which one suits your development needs best.
-Having said that, it may still be of some interest to know how each framework in this list stacks up against one another in terms of stars and trends.
-The following list shows the amount of GitHub stars each project had at the time of writing this article (listed from most-starred to least-starred).
+The decision to use a particular framework should not depend on its popularity but on which framework best suits your development needs.
+Nevertheless, it might be interesting to know how each framework in this list performs in terms of stars and trends.
+The following list shows the number of GitHub stars each project had when this article was updated (listed from most to least stars).

 - Vue.js: 201k Stars